 Battery and perks: Just a smidge more

-As for battery life, Apple didn't provide specs for the iPhone XS pack, but they claim that it'll last for about 30 minutes longer than last year.
-That's hardly worth boasting about, but it's something.
+As for battery life, the 2,658mAh battery pack is actually smaller than that of the iPhone X (cue eye-roll), but thanks to improved efficiency, it can last about 30 minutes longer says Apple.
+That’s hardly worth boasting about, but it’s something.
 Officially, Apple estimates up to 12 hours of internet usage and 14 hours of video playback.
-It should be a suitable all-day battery with average use.
+It’s a suitable all-day battery with average use, just like the last one.

 This time around, Apple is offering more storage on the top end, although you’ll certainly pay for it.
 Along with the 64GB and 256GB options from the iPhone X, the XS also has a 512GB version available.
 Still no expandable storage, however.
 Surprise, surprise.